 This post is the culmination of a collaborative study between top marketing researchers and 1000heads, a leader in social-first digital marketing.
 We set out to understand how even the smallest tweak in copy could impact brand and influencer partnership content and what best practices could be instituted to ensure optimized performance for partnership campaigns.

 These insights will help any brand marketer elevate their influencer partnerships to ensure they hit performance objectives and provide a best-in-class experience for consumers.

-Leveraging the industry standard.
+METHODOLOGY: Leveraging the industry standard.